Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Instructions for use

-The dosage regimen is set individually depending on the indications, the effectiveness of therapy and the patient's condition.
-In accordance with the daily rhythm of secretion of endogenous glucocorticoids, the drug is recommended to be taken 1 time / day in the morning.
-In some cases, more frequent administration of the drug is required.
+The dosage regimen is set individually depending on the indications, the effectiveness of therapy and the patient’s condition.
+In accordance with the daily rhythm of secretion of endogenous glucocorticoids, the drug is recommended to be taken once a day in the morning.
+In some cases more is required frequent use drug.
 After achieving the desired therapeutic effect, it is recommended to gradually reduce the dose to the minimum effective.

-1. Prednisone tablets.
-At the beginning of therapy for acute and severe conditions, 50-75 mg (10-15 tablets) per day should be taken, and for chronic diseases, 20-30 mg per day (4-6 tablets).
-After normalization of the condition, the dosage of Prednisolone is reduced to 5-15 mg per day and the tablets continue to be taken.
-The duration of treatment is determined by the doctor, and depends on the general condition of the person and the effectiveness of therapy.
+1. Prednisolone tablets.
+At the beginning of treatment for acute and severe conditions, you should take 50–75 mg (10–15 tablets) per day, and for chronic diseases – 20–30 mg per day (4–6 tablets).
+After normalization of the condition, the dosage of Prednisolone is reduced to 5–15 mg per day and the tablets are continued.
+The duration of treatment is determined by the doctor and depends on the general condition of the person and the effectiveness of the therapy.

-2. Prednisone ampoules.
-In case of shock, 50-150 mg of Prednisolone is administered at a time (2-5 ml of a 3% (30 mg / ml) solution).
-Re-introduce the same amount of solution every 3-4 hours during the first day.
-After that, the doctor determines whether there is a need to continue injections of Prednisolone or whether they can be stopped.
-In acute insufficiency of the adrenal glands and liver, as well as in case of allergic reactions, 100-200 mg of Prednisolone is administered every 8 hours.
-In case of asthmatic status, 500-1200 mg of Prednisolone is administered once, on the second day the dosage is reduced to 300 mg, on the third day - up to 150 mg and on the fourth day - up to 100 mg.
-On the 5th - 6th day, Prednisolone can be canceled if the status asthmaticus has not recurred.
+2. Prednisolone ampoules.
+In case of shock, 50–150 mg of Prednisolone (2–5 ml of 3% (30 mg/ml) solution) is administered at a time.
+The same amount of solution is reintroduced every 3 to 4 hours during the first 24 hours.
+After this, the doctor determines whether it is necessary to continue the Prednisolone injections or whether they can be stopped.
+In case of acute adrenal and liver failure, as well as allergic reactions, 100–200 mg of Prednisolone is administered every 8 hours.
+For status asthmaticus, 500–1200 mg of Prednisolone is administered once, on the second day the dosage is reduced to 300 mg, on the third day to 150 mg and on the fourth day to 100 mg.
+On days 5–6, Prednisolone can be discontinued if status asthmaticus does not recur.

-3. Ointment Prednisolone.
-On the affected areas of the skin, the ointment is applied in a thin layer 1-3 times a day for 6-14 days.
+3. Prednisolone ointment.
+The ointment is applied in a thin layer to the affected areas of the skin 1 - 3 times a day for 6 - 14 days.
 The use of the ointment should be discontinued as soon as the therapeutic effect is achieved.
-It is not recommended to apply the ointment under a tight bandage, as this can provoke the absorption of a large amount of ointment into the bloodstream with the development of systemic side effects.
-The ointment should not be used for longer than 14 days without interruption.
+It is not recommended to apply the ointment under a tight bandage, as this may provoke absorption large quantity ointments into the bloodstream with the development of systemic side effects.
+The ointment should not be used for longer than 14 days without breaks.

-Prednisolone in tablets and solution is optimally administered from 6 to 8 in the morning, and during these hours you should take all or most of the daily dose (at least 2/3).
-If a stressful situation occurs in a person taking glucocorticoids, Prednisolone should be administered until this effect of stress has passed.
+Prednisolone in tablets and solution is optimally administered from 6 to 8 am, and during these hours all or most of the daily dose should be taken (at least 2/3).
+If a stressful situation occurs in a person taking glucocorticoids, Prednisolone should be administered until the effect of stress passes.

-If a person has suffered from psychosis in the past, then high doses of Prednisolone should be taken only under the supervision of a physician.
+If a person has suffered from psychosis in the past, then high dosages of Prednisolone should only be taken under the supervision of a doctor.

 Contraindications

-Severe forms of hypertension (persistent rise in blood pressure), diabetes mellitus and Itsenko-Cushing's disease, pregnancy, stage III circulatory failure, acute endocarditis (inflammation of the internal cavities of the heart), psychosis, nephritis (inflammation of the kidneys), osteoporosis, peptic ulcer of the stomach and duodenum intestines, recent operations, syphilis, active form of tuberculosis, old age.
+Severe forms of hypertension (persistent rise in blood pressure), diabetes mellitus and Itsenko-Cushing's disease, pregnancy, stage III circulatory failure, acute endocarditis (inflammation of the internal cavities of the heart), psychosis, nephritis (inflammation of the kidneys), osteoporosis, gastric and duodenal ulcers intestines, recent operations, syphilis, active form of tuberculosis, old age.

-Prednisolone is prescribed in diabetes mellitus with caution and only for absolute indications or for the treatment of insulin resistance (lack of response and insulin administration) associated with a high titer of anti-insulin antibodies.
-In infectious diseases and tuberculosis, the drug should be used only in combination with antibiotics or drugs for the treatment of tuberculosis.
+Prednisolone is prescribed for diabetes mellitus with caution and only for absolute indications or for the treatment of insulin resistance (lack of response and insulin administration) associated with a high titer of anti-insulin antibodies.
+For infectious diseases and tuberculosis, the drug should be used only in combination with antibiotics or drugs for the treatment of tuberculosis.

 special instructions

-Treatment with prednisolone should be completed gradually.
-Dose reduction is carried out by reducing the used dose by ⅛ weekly or by taking the last dose every other day and reducing it by ⅕ (this method is faster).
+Treatment with Prednisolone should be discontinued gradually.
+Dose reduction is carried out by weekly reducing the dose used by ⅛ or taking the last dose every other day and reducing it by ⅕ (this method is faster).

-With the fast method, on the day without Prednisolone, the patient is shown stimulation of the adrenal glands using UHF or DKV on their projection, taking ascorbic acid (500 mg / day), administering insulin in increasing doses (starting - 4 units, then for each dose it is increased by 2 units; the highest dose is 16 units).
+At fast way on a day without Prednisolone, the patient is recommended to stimulate the adrenal glands using UHF or DQV on their projection, take ascorbic acid (500 mg/day), administer insulin in increasing doses (starting - 4 units, then increase it by 2 units for each dose; the highest dose is 16 units).

 If Prednisolone is prescribed for bronchial asthma, it is recommended to switch to inhaled steroids.
-If the indication for use is an autoimmune disease - for mild cytostatics.
+If the indication for use is an autoimmune disease, use mild cytostatics.

 Side effects